 There are two dimensions in the buyer utility map: buyer experience cycle and the utility levers.

 Buyer Experience Cycle

-The Buyer Experience Cycle is “a buyer’s experience can usually be broken into a cycle of six stages, running more or less sequentially from purchase to disposal.”
+The Buyer Experience Cycle is “a buyer’s experience broken into a cycle of six stages, running more or less sequentially from purchase to disposal.”

 These six stages are as follows: